Earth

 Migration maps

 The maps from BirdCast.info depict migratory patterns over the years.
-The website explains:
+As the website explains:

 Bird migration forecasts show predicted nocturnal migration 3 hours after local sunset and are updated every 6 hours.
 These forecasts come from models trained on the last 23 years of bird movements in the atmosphere as detected by the US NEXRAD weather surveillance radar network.

 You can get the next three nights’ worth of maps at the site.
-Besides the prediction maps, you can also find live bird migration maps.
+And besides the prediction maps, you can also find live bird migration maps.
 They’ll give you an idea of where birds are active right now.
-If you don’t want to keep checking back at the website to see when birds are active in your area, you can sign up for alerts.
+Birds are most active after dark.
+And if you don’t want to keep checking back at the website to see when birds are active in your area, you can sign up for alerts.

 Sites to help you see and protect birds